 Aside from acquiring mementos through pixel-hunting, there are a number puzzles needed to be completed to move into the next memory.
 The puzzle is a 5 x 5 square box with 25 tiles that all need to be on one side to be completed.
 Each puzzle has an "ideal" number of moves to complete the puzzle in.
 The number is the minimal amount of moves needed.
 During the course of the game one-time used gameplay mechanic, such as a shooter sequence near the end, will happen.

-The game is set in the near future where an unnamed technology is invented that allows people to enter the memory of others while sleeping.
-This technology, develop by Sigmund Corp, makes artificial memories that stays with the person forever.
-This technology is mostly used to grant wishes to people.
-However it is only used with people close to death, since making artificial memories causes conflicts inside the mind and permanently damages the person.
+The game is set in the near future where an unnamed technology allows people to enter the memories of others while unconscious.
+This technology, developed by Sigmund Corp, manipulates memories; these manipulations leave a lasting impression on the subject.
+This technology is mostly used to "grant wishes" to people; during the setting of the game's world, however, it's only used per the wishes of the terminally ill, as manipulating these memories causes conflicts inside the mind and permanently damages the person.

 The story starts with Dr. Eva Rosalene and Dr. Neil Watts, a senior memory traversal agent and a technician specialist, respectively, currently working at Sigmund Agency Of Life Generation for Sigmund Corp.
-They are going to the house of John "Johnny" Wyles for their next job to fulfill his wish.
-After running over a squirrel and crashing the car, Eva and Neil arrive and meet the caregiver, her two kids, and the doctor currently looking after John.
-While one doctor gets the technology ready, the other one learns a little more about John by exploring the house and lighthouse nearby with the kids, most important of which is rooms filled with white paper rabbits, one of which is blue with a yellow stomach.
+They are going to the house of the dying John "Johnny" Wyles to fulfill his last wish.
+After running over a squirrel and crashing the car, Eva and Neil arrive and meet the caregiver Lily, her two kids, and the medical doctor currently looking after John.
+While one doctor gets the technology ready, the other one learns a little more about John by exploring the house and lighthouse nearby with the kids, most important of which are rooms filled with white paper rabbits, one of which is blue with a yellow stomach.
 After exploring the area, Eva and Neil are ready to enter John's memories.

-It is learned that John's wife, River, who passed away two years prior needed surgery to survive.
-River refused so John had enough money to finish building their new house so John can keep looking after "Anya" after River passes away.
+Eva and Neil learn that John's wife, River, needed surgery to survive a debilitating illness which she ultimately succumbed to two years prior to the present.
+River refused treatment so that John would have enough money to finish building their new house, a project the both of them began so that John could looking after someone named "Anya" after River's death.
 It is also revealed that River is the one making the paper rabbits.
-While making the rabbits, River would ask what they are and River would keep asking what else after every answer John said.
+While making the rabbits, River would quiz John on what they are, continuing to follow up with further questions after every answer John gave; John would ultimately become exasperated as he was never sure about the answers River was looking for.
 The next memory revealed that the lighthouse is actually Anya.

-Memories with John talking to River's sister show that River and her sister have a disorder which is why River is always aloof.
-On the memory that is John and River's wedding, the two found a rabbit killed by a car on the road next to their wedding by the lighthouse.
-The next memory is where John learns that River has Pervasive development disorder.
-During John's teenage memories, it is showed that John first meets River in high school and asks her out on a date.
-While in high school, River still has a toy platypus, which is seen multiple times with River before.
+Memories with John talking to River's sister, Isabella, show that River and her sister have an unknown disorder that contributes to River's aloof and seemingly disconnected behavior.
+During the memory of John and River's wedding, the two find a rabbit killed by a car on the road next to the wedding venue by the lighthouse.
+The next memory is where John learns that River's illness is a pervasive development disorder.
+John's teenage memories reveal that he meets River in high school, eventually asking her out on a date.
+In this scene, River is shown with her stuffed platypus animal--a recurring piece of memorabilia that appears throughout the game's memories.

-After getting a glitch in the system when trying to get to John's child years, Eva and Neil stop at John's early teenage years and insert the desire of getting to the moon into John's dream.
-However the desire did not take and John has not change.
-After changing numerous memories, John has still not change and Eva and Neil call quits for the night.
+As they close in on John's childhood years, a glitch in the system roadblocks them.
+Eva and Neil stop there, thinking they have enough to go on, and insert the desire of getting to the moon into John's dream.
+However, the desire did not take, and John's memories do not change.
+Even after trying to hop around once again to change numerous memories, John's wish remains unfulfilled, and Eva and Neil call it quits for the night.

 At this point, Eva and Neil have conflicting opinions on what to do.
-Eva wants to stick to the contract and get John to the moon by removing River from Johns memory.
-Neil wants to avoid removing River because they know why John wants to get to the moon.
+Eva wants to stick to the contract and get John to the moon; in order to do this, she intends to move River out of John's original teenage memories; with John and River never having met up again in high school and marrying, Eva believes that this will serve as the strongest motivation possible for John to get to the moon.
+Neil wants to avoid such a drastic measure--they know why John wants to get to the moon, and he believes that River is more important to John's memories.
 Even after Neil tries to stop Eva by avoiding Eva traps, Eva is successful in removing River from Johns teenage memories.

 (To the Moon) Holiday Special Minisode